vectorgrp/XCPlite/README.md

 - Sockets (Linux: socket, ...).

-### CANape known issues
+### Known issues and suggestions for improvement

-- Initialize RAM (COPY_CAL_PAGE) is executed only on the first calibration segment
+- Initialize RAM (COPY_CAL_PAGE) is executed only on the first calibration segment.
-- GET_SEGMENT_MODE is executed multiple times on only the last calibration segment before freeze request
+- GET_SEGMENT_MODE is executed multiple times on the last calibration segment before freeze request.
-- Address extension of memory segment is ignored
+- Address extension of memory segment is ignored by CANape, using 0 for calibration segment relative addressing.
-- Request for unique address extension per DAQ list is ignored (DAQ_KEY_BYTE == DAQ_EXT_DAQ)
+- Request for unique address extension per DAQ list is ignored by CANape (DAQ_KEY_BYTE == DAQ_EXT_DAQ), this forces us to store store the address extension per ODT entry.
-- CANape < V24 does not support THIS. axis references
+- CANape < V24 does not support shared axis in typedefs or THIS. axis references.

-### Suggestions for improvement

-- Transport Layer counter mutex could be avoided with different counter mode
+- Transport Layer counter mutex could be avoided with different counter mode.
-- Indicate when polling access is not possible
+- Indicate when polling access is not possible.